near/NEPs/specs/Standards/Sould Bound Token/README.md

 - token ID is `u64` (as discussed above).
 - token class is `u64`, it's required when minting and it's part of the token metadata.
 - `TokenMetadata` doesn't have `title`, `description`, `media`, `media_hash`, `copies`, `extra`, `starts_at` nor `updated_at`.
 All that attributes except the `updated_at` can be part of the document stored at `reference`. `updated_at` can be tracked easily by indexers.
-- We don't have normal transferability, we propose to use more targeted events, to better reflect the event nature.
+- We don't have normal transferability.
+- We propose to use more targeted events, to better reflect the event nature.
 Moreover events are emitted by the registry, so we need to include issuer contract address in the event.

 ```rust
 /// ContractMetadata defines contract wide attributes, which describes the whole contract.